 Bison prefer to feed more in the morning and evenings.
 During the day, they spend time resting and chewing the cud.

-The staples in the diet of a bison include willows, aspens, blackberry, ash, and mistletoe.
+The staples in a bison diet include willows, aspens, blackberry, ash, and mistletoe.
 They can also consume ferns, lichens, mosses, mushrooms, and acorns.

 The bison will choose plants depending on which ones have the highest concentration of energy or proteins that it requires.